 There's something amazing about Halloween time.
 Whether it's the crisp autumn air or the idea of coming up with a bizarre and slightly terrifying Halloween costume, it's hard not to get into the festive holiday spirit.
 So how does Halloween-related terminology factor into our every day English language conversations?
 We use spooky idioms all the time, even when we aren't aware of it!
 When learning English, it helps to have a strong understanding of what these sorts of idioms mean so you can use them effectively in day-to-day conversation.
-So how many of these do you already know and how many are completely new to you?
-Let's find out!
+Read our list of 10 Halloween idioms and see how many of these Halloween sayings you already know and how many are completely new to you!

 Blood run cold

 Meaning: This means you are so frightened that you can feel it all over.

 Example: "That documentary has made my blood run cold!"

 Meaning: Someone who plays "devil's advocate" is a person who argues an unpopular opinion for the sake of the argument.

 Example: "I'll play devil's advocate for a moment to get an idea of what our opposition will say."

 Dig one's grave

 Meaning: You are 'digging your own grave' when you do something which you know will cause you trouble or cause further problems or ruin.

 Example: "You'll dig your own grave if you cheat in the exams."